 Starting three days before your account credit expires, you will see a notification in the connection screen.

-See the Preferences section in this guide.
+See the User interface settings in this guide.

-See the Advanced section in this guide.
+See the VPN settings in this guide.

 This tells you which version of the app you are currently running.
 Click on this and you'll be taken to our website to download the latest version.
 If you don't have the latest one, you will see a warning message here and in the connection screen.